longestpath/shouldireallydeploytoday/README.md

 Recently, a colleague shared [shouldideploy.today](https://shouldideploy.today).
 Now, that site doesn't have only negative answers, but I viewed it on a Thursday and Friday, and the overwhelming "No's" kind of rubbed me the wrong way.
-Sort of as a "trope" or "livin' the dream" kind of sentiment.
+The vibe of "not deploying" is a tried and true trope.
+It was maybe funny the first time, but it's not exactly what we strive towards.

 So...